arielfelippi/curso_php_25/README.md

 ## Tema de casa

-Configurar MariaDB:
+# Configurar MariaDB:

+SHOW DATABASES;

+CREATE DATABASE IF NOT EXISTS curso_php_25;

+USE curso_php_25;

-CREATE USER 'user1'@localhost IDENTIFIED BY 'password1';
+CREATE USER 'aluno'@localhost IDENTIFIED BY '1234';

-GRANT ALL PRIVILEGES ON *.* TO 'user1'@localhost IDENTIFIED BY 'password1';
+GRANT ALL PRIVILEGES ON *.* TO 'aluno'@localhost IDENTIFIED BY '1234';

+FLUSH PRIVILEGES;

+SELECT User FROM mysql.user;

 https://phoenixnap.com/kb/how-to-create-mariadb-user-grant-privileges#:~:text=To%20create%20a%20new%20MariaDB,to%20a%20local%20MySQL%20server.